Skip to main content

 • Slavery: Sometimes, workers in coffee-growing regions are in a state of debt peonage where the high cost of renting land or interest loans for emergency healthcare has put workers in a state of debt that can only be paid back with labor.
 In addition, coffee plantations that employ debt peonage systems often do not implement healthy and safe work conditions for their workers.
 In 2016, Nestle and Jacobs Douwe Egberts confirmed that they had sold coffee from two Brazilian plantations that were known to use forced labor practices and violated human rights practices.

-2. Environmental concerns: A lot of commercial coffee is produced as “sun-grown coffee,” meaning it is grown on plots of land in which every single hectare is used exclusively for growing coffee (and nothing else) to maximize yields.
+2. The Environment: A lot of commercial coffee is produced as “sun-grown coffee,” meaning it is grown on plots of land in which every single hectare is used exclusively for growing coffee (and nothing else) to maximize yields.
 This method of cultivation entails the cutting down of trees that provide shade to the tropical and subtropical areas in which coffee plants naturally occur.
-Fewer trees mean contributions to global deforestation, which means less suitable habitats for various animals, which means less biodiversity and less affluent ecosystems.
+Fewer trees mean contributions to global deforestation, which means less suitable habitats for local flora and fauna.
+This eventually leads to gradually declining biodiversity and less affluent ecosystems.

 Tips for buying ethically sourced coffee:

-1. Buy locally-sourced coffee: locally-sourced coffee in the United States is usually more expensive to buy, that extra bit of money goes toward paying farmers a more equitable wage so that they may continue their craft and deliver high-quality coffee.
+1. Buy locally sourced coffee: locally sourced coffee in the United States is usually more expensive to buy, but that extra bit of money goes toward paying farmers a more equitable wage so that they may continue their craft and deliver high-quality coffee.

-3. Bird Friendly Certified: This certification ensures that coffee is grown on land that receives a minimum of 40% shade cover from native trees that grow at least 12 meters high.
+3. Look for the Bird Friendly Certified** label: This certification ensures that coffee is grown on land that receives a minimum of 40% shade cover from native trees that grow at least 12 meters high.
 These requirements create a new ecosystem on the land the coffee is grown on to promote biodiversity.

 4. Buy from women-owned coffee: buying from women-owned farmers and coffee brands not only provides economic support to the many women who contribute their labor to produce your coffee but also supports the decision-making capabilities of women in positions of power in the industry.